Which place is cheaper, Duck or Asheville?

 Asheville does not have museums and landmarks.

-Duck is becoming an appealing option for foodies.
+Duck has a delicious restaurant scene that relies on local flavors.
 For such a small town, there's a decent selection of restaurants that range from local seafood eateries to pizza delivery.
 Homemade ice cream is a favorite in the area, but you also can't skip out on the flagship Duck Donuts store.

 Asheville is a well-known place for nightlife.
 However, Duck is not a good beach town for nightlife and partying.